International Travel Checklist: 8 Must-Haves Before You Jet Off

 And third, the right card will allow you to avoid those pesky foreign transaction fees, which can quickly rack up depending on what you’re buying.
 Luckily, this is a popular feature on more and more credit cards hitting the market.
 Still, we have some favorites.

-The Chase Sapphire Preferred has been a mainstay in traveler’s wallets because it offers 2x points on all travel and dining purchases, along with a 50,000-point welcome bonus after spending $4,000 within three months.
-It carries a $95 annual fee, which is waived in the first year.
-But in year two and beyond, you could easily save more than that by avoiding foreign transaction fees.
+The Chase Sapphire Preferred has been a mainstay in traveler’s wallets because it offers 2x points on all travel and dining purchases, along with a 60,000-point welcome bonus after spending $4,000 within three months.
+It carries a $95 annual fee, which is not waived in the first year.
+But you could easily save more than that by avoiding foreign transaction fees – not to mention all that free travel.

-Click Here to learn more about the Chase Sapphire Reserve card.
+Click Here to learn more about the Chase Sapphire Preferred card.

-Another popular option is the Capital One Venture Rewards card.
-Much like the Chase Sapphire Preferred, you can get 50,000 points after spending just $3,000 in three months.
-But you’ll earn 2x points on every single purchase – except for through Hotels.com, where you’ll earn an astounding 10x points per dollar.
+Another popular option is the Capital One Venture Rewards Credit Card.
+Much like the Chase Sapphire Preferred, you can get 50,000 miles after spending just $3,000 in three months.
+But you’ll earn 2x miles on every single purchase – except for through Hotels.com, where you’ll earn an astounding 10x miles per dollar.
 And in addition to the no foreign transaction fee perk, you’ll also get up to $100 in credits to cover an application with Global Entry or TSA PreCheck.

-Click Here to learn more about the Capital One Venture Card.
+Click Here to learn more about the Capital One Venture Credit Card.

 Stop Paying ATM Fees Worldwide with the Charles Schwab Debit Card